• Skip to primary navigation

 Made with your choice of Greek yogurt or a dairy-free coconut milk yogurt alternative, this quick and easy dish is the perfect lightened up version of the classic tuna salad sandwich.

-This recipe is naturally low in carbohydrates and high in quality protein and good fats.
+This recipe is naturally low in carbs and high in quality protein and good fats.

 It is a perfect snack for weight loss or those who are watching their blood sugar levels.